-The wireless range is 33 feet, they're rated IPX6 for sweat/waterproofing, and the buds themselves fit comfortably inside your ears during moderate to intense workout sessions.
-The Dodocool headphones include small - medium - large sized ear caps & plugs for further customization.
+Their wireless range is 33 feet, they're rated IPX6 for sweat/waterproofing, and the buds themselves fit comfortably inside your ears during moderate to intense workout sessions.
+The Dodocool headphones include small, medium, and large-sized ear caps & plugs for further customization.

 DC 5V=0.5A (Max)

 Battery Capacity (Earbuds)

 2.35 x 2.35 x 1.16 in

 1 HR Charge - 5HR Talk Time - 500 HR Standby